flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 - A **Falcon** with RGH 1.2.
 I bought it to attempt to downgrade it to a Blades-era system, which turned out to be impossible without proper tools.
 Fortunately, thanks to the software provided by Octal's Console Shop, it's now straightforward to do so.
 - My old **Trinity** that I had since I was a teenager.
 Unfortunately, it got cursed with the Red Lights of Death and I couldn't manage to repair it.
 Luckily, after RGH 3.0 came out, I bought a cheap spare Trinity, applied RGH and transplanted the internal Flash unit to recover my old profile and saves.
 All of the game screenshots in this article come from this model.

 With the write-up now finished, I'm glad I can finally put this search to rest.
-By the way, this is the last article of the [7th generation saga](consoles#7th-generation)!
+As a side note, this is the last article of the [7th generation saga](consoles#7th-generation)!

 So, regarding my next steps, I'm considering returning to the 90s era to pay tribute to historical consoles that slipped my mind, or maybe do some more work on the site... we'll see!